OldGinko/Qiskit-CKS-Algorithm/README.md

 namely implementing the inverse of the input matrix A with Hamiltonmian Simulation.

 <ins>Installing Qiskit:</ins><br />
 To run the Phyton files you need to have Qiskit installed.
-Following the tutorial in Qiskit's main page will do it: https://qiskit.org/documentation/getting_started.html
+Following the tutorial on Qiskit's main page will do it: https://qiskit.org/documentation/getting_started.html